vegetable68/YouTube-Alternative-Monetization/README.md

 # Characterizing Alternative Monetization Strategies on YouTube
-This is a repository of data and code used in the paper "Characterizing Alternative Monetization Strategies on YouTube".

-# Do Platform Migrations Compromise Content Moderation?
-Evidence from r/The_Donald and r/Incels

 This repo contains the data and the analysis done in the paper "Characterizing Alternative Monetization Strategies on YouTube".
 Please cite as: